guidefari/zulzi/adr.md

 ## GeoDB
 - Using [GeoDB cities API](https://rapidapi.com/wirefreethought/api/geodb-cities/) to power the city search input box.
 - This will give us latitude & longitude for selected city, which are required param's for weather search
+- env var name
+- how to get API key

+## WeatherAPI
+- link to API
+- env var name
+- how to get API key

+## If extra time
+- Error boundary component - to avoid white screen of death